doougui/resume/EN-US.md

 ###### Junior Full-Stack Developer; São Paulo, Brazil (Remote); May 2021 — August 2021

-> [QuikDev](https://quikdev.com.br/) QuikDev is a Brazilian information technology (IT) company that offers custom software development and IT consulting services to companies in various industries.
+> [QuikDev](https://quikdev.com.br/) is a Brazilian information technology (IT) company that offers custom software development and IT consulting services to companies in various industries.

 Accomplishments: